markcheret/footnotes/readme.txt

 == Changelog ==

+= 2.0.9d0 =
+- Bugfix: Layout: Footnote referrers: more efficiently disable underline unless hovered

 = 2.0.8 =
 - BUGFIX: Priority level back to PHP_INT_MAX (need to get in touch with other plugins)

 = 2.0.7 =
-- BUGFIX: Disabled hook "the_post" **Any related code in the plugin shall disappear next**
+- BUGFIX: Disabled hook "the_post" **Any related code in the plugin shall disappear**
 - Update: Set priority level back to 10 assuming it is unproblematic
 - Update: Added backwards compatible support for legacy arrow and index placeholders in template
 - Update: Settings defaults adjusted for better and more up-to-date tooltip layout